 Family Planning/Reproductive Health (FP/RH) providers establish trusted relationships with their patients, creating a supportive environment where survivors may disclose incidents of sexual assault.
 WCASA works with the Wisconsin Department of Health Services (DHS) to develop resources to support the relationships between FP/RH providers and sexual assault service providers (SASP).

-- WCASA Medical Assessment Tool for Sexual Assault Advocates (WCASA, 2017) - This tool was developed in collaboration with local SA advocates and will assist programs in assessing for the comprehensive medical needs of survivors.
+- Medical Assessment Tool for Sexual Assault Advocates (WCASA, 2017) - This tool was developed in collaboration with local SA advocates and will assist programs in assessing for the comprehensive medical needs of survivors (*please log in to access this resource)

 - Reproductive Health and Partner Violence Guidelines (Futures Without Violence) - This resource focuses on the transformative role of the reproductive health care provider in identifying and addressing IPV and reproductive coercion.